 Match cases can specify a literal value for simple comparison:

-The match context can also be left unset, and the catch-all case can also be omitted:
+The match expression can also be left unset which means the context remains unchanged, and the catch-all case can also be omitted:

 If no case matches then the mapping is skipped entirely, hence we would end up with the original document in this case.